AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that creates a directory in tmp
+Script showing how to move a file